Admissions Clearance Committee Information

 Are you disclosing behavioral misconduct?

-Have you ever been subject to disciplinary action or do you currently have disciplinary charges pending by any educational institution for behavioral misconduct, such as fighting, suspension, etc.?
+Have you ever been subject to disciplinary action, or do you have disciplinary charges pending by any educational institution for behavioral misconduct, such as fighting, suspension, etc.?
 If you checked "yes" to this question on your application, you will need to submit the following:

 • Personal Statement

-If you are disclosing multiple incidents, please address each individually in your statement (preferably in chronological order).
+If you are disclosing multiple incidents, please address each one separately and in chronological order.

 • Documents pertaining to the incident(s)